ml4ai/automates/documentation/deliverable_reports/m5_final_phase1_report/code_summarization.md

 code/docstring pairs with part of our corpus as a development set to allow us to optimize the model's hyperparameters.
 We then tested our generator's ability to translate unseen source code functions into a descriptive summary docstring.
-The `BLEU-4` score obtained by our method was `1.88`, which is far lower than the `BLEU-4` scores obtained in many contemporary code summarization tasks.
+The `BLEU-4` score obtained by our method was 1.88, which is far lower than the scores obtained in many contemporary code summarization tasks.
 We will discuss the quality of our generation in the corpus quality discussion section.

 ### Experimental data and scripts

-The data necessary to replicate our experiments can downloaded using the following command:
+The data necessary to replicate our experiments can downloaded using the following commands (for *nix systems):

 ```
 curl -O http://vision.cs.arizona.edu/adarsh/automates/code-summ-corpus.zip
 ```

-You must then unzip the file to expose the contained folder `code-summ-corpus/`.
-After unzipping the file, the following environment variable needs to be defined before running any of our mentioned tools:
+Unzip the file to expose the contained folder `code-summ-corpus/`, and then set the `CODE_CORPUS` environment variable to point to the data folder:

 ```
 export CODE_CORPUS="/path/to/code-summ-corpus"
 ```

-All of our tools require these Python modules: `numpy, torch, torchtext, tqdm` These can all easily be installed in a python virtualenv using `pip` or `conda`.
+The code summarization tools require the following Python modules: `numpy, torch, torchtext, tqdm`.
+These can all easily be installed using `pip` or `conda`.

 ##### Running the CodeCrawler tool

-To run the `CodeCrawler` tool you will need to install `nltk` to the same environment as the other packages defined above.
-The `CodeCrawler` tool can be run using this command:
+To run `CodeCrawler`, you will need to install `nltk` as well.
+The `CodeCrawler` tool can be run using this command (assuming you've cloned the automates Github repo):

 ```
 python automates/code_summarization/code-crawler/main.py
 ```

 ##### Running the classification experiments

 The classification experiments can be run with the following command:

 ```
 python automates/code_summarization/src/main.py [-e <amt>] [-b <amt>] [-c <name>] [-g] [-d] [-t]
 ```

 The flags associated with this command are:
 - `-e`: The number of epochs to train the model.
 Increasing the number of epochs will increase the training time, but result in higher accuracy.
 - `-b`: The size of a batch for training and testing.
 Larger batch sizes decrease the training time for a model, but can decrease accuracy.
 - `-c`: The classification corpus to use, either `rand_draw` or `challenge`
 - `-g`: GPU availability.
 Include this flag if your system has an Nvidia GPU
 - `-d`: Development set evaluation.
 Include this flag to evaluate the model on the development set.
 - `-t`: Test set evaluation.
 Include this flag to evaluate the model on the test set.

 In addition to running the code, our pre-computed results can be observed by running:

 ```
 python automates/code_summarization/src/scripts/dataset_scores.py <score-file>
 ```

 where `score-file` is one of the pickle files stored at `/path/to/code-summ-corpus/results/`.

 ##### Running the generation experiment

 The generation experiment can be run with the following command:

 ```
 python automates/code_summarization/src/generation.py [-e <amt>] [-b <amt> [-g] [-d] [-t]
 ```

 All of the flags mentioned in the command above have the same definitions as the commands outlined in the above section dealing with our classification experiments.

 Our generation results can also be verified using our pre-computed results with the following script:

 ```
 python automates/code_summarization/src/utils/bleu.py <truth-file> <trans-file>
 ```

 where `truth-file` and `trans-file` are text files located at stored at `/path/to/code-summ-corpus/results/`.
 Note that the two files should have the same prefix, the `truth-file` should end with `_truth.txt`, and `trans-file` should end with `_trans.txt`.

 ### Corpus quality discussion

-After observing the results discussed in the sections above for our classification and generation experiments we decided to manually inspect our corpus of code/docstring pairs.
-To do this, we randomly sampled a set of 100 code/docstring pairs for evaluation.
-All of the examples shown below that will be used to make conjectures about our code/docstring corpus were taken from this random sampling.
+We decided to manually inspect a randomly sampled subset of 100 code/docstring pairs from our corpus to ascertain the limitations of our strategy and how we might overcome them.
+Based on these samples, we postulate a few conjectures about the nature our code/docstring corpus.

 Our end-goal for this corpus is for the functions it contains to emulate the content of functions we expect to see in our generated lambda functions, and for the docstrings associated with the functions to be descriptive of the code in the function.
 Below are two examples from our corpus that do meet these standards.
 The docstrings are descriptive of the actual code in the functions and the identifiers in the functions can be used to deduce the proper docstrings.

 ```python
 def __ne__(self, other):
     """Returns true if both objects are not equal"""